Comprehensive Guide to Mastering the BARB Test

 Let’s use these as an example: SEAT – SING – CHAIR

 Your task is to see which two words are related in some way.
-In our example, SEAT and CHAIR are related to each other – meaning that the word SING is the odd one out.
+In our example, SEAT and CHAIR are related to each other.
+This means that the word SING is the odd one out.
 You will have to select the odd word as your answer, not the related words.
-(But obviously you will need to know which ones relate, in order to come to the right conclusion.)
+In answering this part of the British army cognitive test, you need to know which ones are related to each other in order to come to the right conclusion.

 As with all parts of the BARB test, your speed is as important as the correct answer.
 Getting 100% correct will mean nothing if you take ages to answer!
 You must get your speed up.
 Remember, practise, practise, practise.